 6. AVOID PASSING UP ON VISITING THE MOUNTAINS

 Rising over 2000 meters in a range that runs from northwest to southeast, they divide Corsica into two distinct regions.
-Monte Cinto (2706m), the highest peak, is a famous hiking destination suited for experienced walkers, but other, more easily accessible summits are just as beautiful.
+Monte Cinto (2706m), the highest peak, is a famous hiking destination suited for experienced walkers, but other, more easily accessible summits are just as stunning.

 Route de Bavella – the most beautiful mountain drive in Corsica